metallb/metallb/website/content/community/_index.md

 When adding a new feature, or modifying a current one, consider adding a new test to the test suite located in `/e2etest`.
+Each feature should come with enough unit test / end to end coverage to make us confident of the change.

 ## The website